- Majors & Minors

 RELI-215 Music in Christian Rituals

 Examines the theological and musicological aspects of artistic contributions to Christian worship as recognized in varied cultural settings.
 Same as MUSC-215.
-Prerequisite: Junior standing.
+Prerequisite: Junior standing and ability to read music.
 4 SH.
 CC: Artistic Expression, Diversity Intensive, Interdisciplinary.

 RELI-220 Magic, Witchcraft and Religion